mathieucarbou/MycilaJSY/examples/RemoteUDP/README.md

 1. Just attach the JSY module to the ESP32
 2. Eventually reconfigure the Serial, TX and RX pin in `Sender.ino`
 3. Advise is to power the ESP32 thanks to a MeanWell HDR-15-5 DIN module which is placed just after a 2A breaker.
-4. Connect L + N wires to the JSY and set teh clamp around the main phase.
+4. Connect L + N wires to the JSY and set the clamp around the main phase.
 5. Ideally, put everything in an isolated box or DIN rail

 ## Installation with Arduino IDE